nqpz/electruth/README.txt

 electruth is free software under the terms of the GNU General Public License version 3 (or any later version).
 The author of electruth is Niels Serup, contactable at ns@metanohi.org.
-This is version 0.1.0 of the program.
+This is version 0.1.1 of the program, the last version to support Python 2.x (next versions will only support Python 3).

 The libraries used by electruth are GPL-compatible.